DeltaNeverUsed/POPMultiplayer/readme.md

 ## Usage
 - You can create/leave a lobby by pressing the 'L' key on your keyboard
 - And you join the same way you'd join someone on any other steam game, by opening your friends list, clicking on your friend and clicking join.
+- Walk up to one of the goobers dancing and 'left click' on them to become them for other players

 ## Current state:
 - The eruption is synced